-Importation of aquatic animals and aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from X. californiensis
+Importation of aquatic animals and aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with X. californiensis

-When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 11.7.2. from a country, zone or compartment not declared free from X. californiensis, the Competent Authority of the importing country should assess the risk and, if justified, require that:
+When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 11.7.2. from a country, zone or compartment not declared free from infection with X. californiensis, the Competent Authority of the importing country should assess the risk and, if justified, require that:

-- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 11.7.3., or products described in point 1 of Article 11.7.11., or other products authorised by the Competent Authority, and - 2) all effluent and waste materials from the processing are treated in a manner that ensures inactivation of X. californiensis or is disposed in a manner that prevents contact of waste with susceptible species.
+- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 11.7.3., or products described in point 1 of Article 11.7.12., or other products authorised by the Competent Authority, and - water used in transport and all effluent and waste materials from the processing are treated in a manner that ensures inactivation of X. californiensis or is disposed in a manner that prevents contact of waste with susceptible species.